DenisMikhaylov/WS-AD/Lab 05.md

 infrastructure.

 Exercise 2: Troubleshooting GPOs

+Scenario
+A user has opened a Help desk ticket because the screen saver settings do not apply as intended.
+You have to investigate the issue and make sure that the correct settings apply to the user.
+You must resolve the reported GPO application problem that Tier 1 help desk staff could not resolve.
+Incident Record

+Incident Reference Number: 604531
+Date of Call July 15
+Time of Call 10:02
+User Connie Vaughn
+Status OPEN

+Incident Details

+A user reports that the Research configuration does not apply to her anymore.
+Additional Information
+A user reports that suddenly she has a fixed time of 10 minutes before her screen saver activates.
+Because of an application that the Research department uses, she is unable to complete her work.

+Plan of Action...
+Resolution...

+The main tasks for this exercise are as follows:
+1. Read the Help desk Incident Record and simulate the problem.
+2. Update the Plan of Action section of the Incident Record.
+3. Troubleshoot and resolve the problem

 Task 1: Read the Help desk Incident Record and simulate the problem
 1. Read Help desk Incident Record 604531 in the exercise scenario.